fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/_posts/2020-12-14-MBDE-Meth-DNA.md

 70. Air dried pellet for 3 minutes
 71. Resuspended pellets in 25µl of ultra pure water
 72. Check the DNA concentration with Nanodrop.

+This protocol was followed by the [Library preparation from the enriched methylated DNA fraction](https://fscucchia.github.io/FScucchia_Lab_Notebook-Mass_Lab/library-prep-methylated-dna/)